BackEndByAlex/salaryscope-api/src/utils/README.md

 | `ForbiddenError` | `FORBIDDEN` | 403 | The user is logged in but not allowed to perform this action |
 | `BadUserInputError` | `BAD_USER_INPUT` | 400 | The input provided is invalid (missing fields, bad ID, etc.) |

-All four extend `GraphQLError` — so Apollo Server handles them correctly and includes the code and status in the response automatically.
+All four extend `GraphQLError`, so Apollo Server handles them correctly and includes the code and status in the response automatically.